Alberta Record

 Bill 11 — Health Information Sharing Without Consent via Alberta EHR

-This bill establishes a framework for sharing health information through the Alberta Electronic Health Record (EHR) and explicitly states that individual consent is not required for making this information accessible to authorized parties.
+Establishes a framework for sharing health information through the Alberta Electronic Health Record (EHR), explicitly stating that individual consent is not required for authorized parties to access this information.

 What changed